The most successful students in the AU Gap program are:

-We have limited space in the Gap Program for two academic sections per semester.
+We do not have a set number of students we accept each semester.
+We know the kind of student who is going to be successful in the program and we want to accept them.
 We accept applications on a rolling basis – up to the application deadline date for the program/semester to which you are applying.

-The Gap Program professors are full-time, American University faculty with appointments to the School of Professional and Extended Studies.
+The Gap Program professors are American University faculty.

 Please see Fall and Spring Programs for seminar topic details.

-AU Gap staff will provide you with the tools and resources to secure your own internship.
+AU Gap administrators provide you with the counseling, tools, and encouragement to find a great DC internship.
 Creating a resume and cover letter, developing interview skills, and searching for internships are key skills you will develop through this experience.

 The internship experience allows you to build your professional skillset, gain real-world experience, and start making professional contacts through the internship and mentored field practicum class.
 Internships are available in areas of interest ranging from politics and justice, communications, international affairs, psychology, and arts & sciences.

-If you want or plan to use these credits to transfer to another university, the decision about the transferability of credits rests with the university you are joining after the Gap Program.
-We encourage you to contact the college or university you are planning to attend after the Gap Program to determine the transferability.
+If you want or plan to use these credits to transfer to another university, the decision credits rests with the university you are joining after the Gap Program.
+We STRONGLY encourage you to contact the registrar’s office at your school to determine the transferability.

 Yes.
 Gap students are non-degree seeking students at AU and have access to AU facilities and activities.
 These include computer labs, library, fitness centers, resource centers, clubs, speakers, campus events, etc.